 I miss all the spontaneous adventures and the many ‘what the fuck’ sights that pop up on a daily basis.

 I miss the crowded snorkeling boat tours in Palawan, Philippines where the local crew carved our delicious fresh fruit with their unwashed bare hands.

-I miss drinking kava with my lips pressed against a shared wooden bowl at a Fijian ceremony in Fiji.
+I miss drinking kava with my lips pressed against a shared wooden bowl then passing that same bowl to a fellow traveler at a Fijian ceremony in Fiji.